 - In Death: In Survivor in Death, nine-year-old Nixie Swisher survives the attack that kills the rest of her family because of not one, but two coincidences.
 She gets up to get a drink at the exact time the murder team arrives, and she had a friend sleeping over that night who resembled her enough for the killers to mistake for her.

 - Jaws: Ben Gardner's mate isn't with him when the shark kills Ben and destroys his boat due to "something about a dentist appointment."

 - Tortall Universe: In The Immortals, the story of Daine's Dark and Troubled Past begins with her family's farm being attacked by bandits and burned to the ground while Daine happens to be in the next hamlet over helping with a difficult lambing.

-- In Game of Thrones, the Blackfish was one of the few survivors of the massacre known as the "Red Wedding" by virtue of the fact that he went to use a privy right before the slaughter and escaped at some point during or afterward.
+- The Blackfish was one of the few survivors of the massacre known as the "Red Wedding" by virtue of the fact that he went to use a privy right before the slaughter started and escaped at some point during or afterward.

 - An episode of Law & Order featured a woman who survived having a hit put out on her because she didn't show up where she was supposed to be.
 It takes the police some time to realize this because a woman who looked like the intended victim who was there was murdered instead.